LeoQiu981112/code-animation-library/readme.txt

 ## Patch Notes 📝

+### Version 0.4 (Latest) 🚀

+- **Enhanced Video Class**: Introduced improvements in the `Video` class, including optimized multiprocessing, refactoring, and logging.
+- **Animation Queue Management**: Moved animation queue out of the grid and split visual and grid effects for better control.
+- **Precomputed Animations**: Implemented a new system to precompute animations that need to be applied, enhancing efficiency in frame generation.
+- **Enhanced Grid Handling**: Preallocated lines in the grid and optimized grid copying, improving efficiency and maintainability.
+- **Debugging Enhancements**: Fixed issues related to fade-in animation and added logging for better debugging and development.
+- **Performance Optimization**: Reduced video rendering time and made significant strides in optimizing the library's overall performance.
+- **Updated font to use Mono
+- **Upcoming Features**:
+  - **Advanced Visual Effects**: Explore new effects like zooming, scrolling, highlighting, and more.
+  - **Integration with Tools**: Consider integration with tools like Premiere Pro for advanced editing.
+  - **Performance Optimization**: Continue to focus on enhancing rendering performance and user experience.

 ### Version 0.3 🚀

 - **Added `Character` class**: This class represents a character in the code.
 Each character has a token type, color (now in RGBA), and position.